jameskress/Visualization_Vignettes/ParaView_Vignettes/Special_Use_Cases/Jupyter_Notebooks/README.md

 This guide explains how to run interactive ParaView scripts on Shaheen III compute nodes using Jupyter Lab.

+**Warning:** This has only been tested using the Jupyter Lab workflow where you create a tunel to the compute nodes using the instructions printed to your terminal when you run the batch job.
+Running through VSCode, may or may not work.

 Because Shaheen uses a specialized Cray environment, we cannot simply `pip install paraview`.
 Instead, we must use a **Wrapped Kernel** that allows a standard Conda environment (running Jupyter) to load the system-optimized ParaView modules (for MPI and rendering).